10 Cold Calling Mistakes Sales Reps Make and How to Fix Them

 To make a cold call count, it’s important to speak with someone who can actually make decisions.
 Many sales reps waste time talking to people who aren’t the right contact, either because they don’t have the authority or aren’t involved in the decision-making process.

-Fix it: To avoid this, do some quick research before reaching out.
+Fix it: Do some quick research before reaching out to avoid this.
 Find out which job title is most likely responsible for the area you’re selling into, and try to learn the person’s name.
 Instead of asking for “the person in charge of marketing,” be specific and ask for them directly.

 This small step makes your call more direct, more credible, and more likely to reach the right person.
 Use tools like LinkedIn, ZoomInfo, or industry directories to qualify contacts.
 Make sure you’re speaking to the decision-maker—or at least someone with influence.